Where to Start

 Capacity/Key Specs: Suction cup with mechanical lock, extendable arm, adjustable cradle.

 Pros: This mount uses a robust two-stage suction cup with a strong locking lever, creating a reliable vacuum seal.
 The extendable arm is stiff, minimizing flex and vibration.
-The cradle has a decent spring-loaded grip.
-VANMASS boasts 'military-grade', which is marketing, but the mechanics are solid.
+The cradle has a decent spring-loaded grip. boasts 'military-grade', which is marketing, but the mechanics are solid.

 Cons: The plastic ball joint can wear over time, leading to sag if overtightened.
 The extendable arm adds leverage, so some vibration is unavoidable on rough roads.